 - Do not rely on your gas supplier to know the code.
 They may be helpful, but keeping track of state local ordinances is not their responsibility.

 - These regulations apply to anyone that is storing or creating CO2.
 Hospitals and medical facilities, breweries, restaurants and bars, indoor growers, and industry should all be mindful that changing CO2 regulations may mean that what was not required yesterday may be required next week.
 Assign the responsibility of checking regularly to someone on your team.

 A second resource is your CO2 provider.
 They may offer an option for you to lease a monitor.
 However, leasing a safety monitor has two drawbacks First, while your monthly cost seems low, you likely will have paid for that monitor within about 18 months of installation.
 Second, you can not use the monitor as a capital expense on your taxes.

 In response to CO2 safety monitoring and compliance, the Remote CO2 Storage Safety Alarm (RAD-0102-6) continues to meet the increased requirements for the OSHA STEL (Short Term Exposure Limit) with alarms at 1.5%, and at 3% CO2.
 This device is designed to protect customers and workers near stored carbon dioxide (CO2) and is also designed to meet NFPA, IFC, and NBIC Requirements.
 In addition, the monitor features both audible and visual alarms and 3 built-in relays that can control an exhaust fan or send an alarm to the fire department or monitoring company.

-If you are nervous about calling an inspector proactively or do not feel comfortable you can always contact the support team at CO2Meter and inquire about the requirements of your jurisdiction.
+If you are nervous about calling an inspector proactively, or do not feel comfortable doing so, contact us about the requirements for your local jurisdiction.
 We are happy to help.